Unified Payments Interface: Singapore

 Singapore's Prime Minister Lee Hsien Loong with the Indian Prime Minister Narendra Modi during the Virtual Launch of UPI-PayNow Linkage.

 UPI has been integrated with Singapore's similar payment system called PayNow.
-The PayNow is Singapore's equivalent of India's UPI, just like UPI the PayNow is also a near-instant real-time payment system developed by Association of Banks in Singapore.
+The PayNow is Singapore's equivalent of India's UPI, just like UPI the PayNow is also a near-instant payment system developed by Association of Banks in Singapore.
 PayNow interface facilitates inter-bank peer-to-peer and person-to-merchant transactions.
 The system is supported by all major Singaporean banks and is regulated by the Monetary Authority of Singapore (MAS) and works by transferring funds between two bank accounts.
 Same as UPI, the PayNow, can send payments to vendors or others just by sending payments to their phone number or via Virtual Payment Address (VPA).
 Payments can be made to any registered Singaporean mobile number, NRIC, corporate Unique Entity Number (UEN) or Virtual Payment Address (VPA), or by scanning QR codes.
 After the UPI and pay now integration, the people with Indian UPI can make online or real life payments in Singapore to anyone who has PayNow facilities sending money to the mobile number, QR Code, or VAN, etc. Similarly anyone who has Singapore's pay now can send money to people or businesses who have UPI.

 UPI is accepted at merchant locations to ease transaction experience of Indian tourists.
 The Reserve Bank of India (RBI) and Monetary Authority of Singapore (MAS) initiated a project to operationalise interoperability between UPI and PayNow in September 2021.

 The same channel in future will help connect Indian and ASEAN economies.
 Close to 3,000 transactions per month are happening through a sharp reduction in remittance costs.
 From 22 March 2025, HitPay will allow Indian travelers pay at restaurants, shops, and tourist destinations using UPI.
 It will remove inconvenience of currency exchange and international fees.
 In order to increase UPI's accessibility for both online and in-store purchases, more than 12,000 retailers in Singapore are expected to accept it as a form of payment.